|Age Divisions & Categories:|

 score of two solo routines.
 This outstanding performer will also receive a

-special plaque and induction into our on-line Hall of Fame.
+special award and induction into our on-line Hall of Fame.
 Induction will

 include a video of the performance uploaded to our website.
 Note: Should any individual perform more